 Environmental Engineering (ENV) Minor

-The Environmental Engineering minor is intended to give students a focused introduction to one or more areas of Environmental Engineering.
+The Environmental Engineering minor is intended to give students a broad introduction to one or more areas of Environmental Engineering.
 Departmental expertise and undergraduate course offerings are available in the areas of environmental engineering and science, environmental fluid mechanics and hydrology, and atmosphere/energy.
 The minimum prerequisite for an Environmental Engineering minor is MATH 42 (or 21); however, many courses of interest require PHYSICS 41 and/or MATH 51 as prerequisites.
 Students should recognize that a minor in Environmental Engineering is not an ABET-accredited degree program.

 General guidelines are

 - The list of courses must represent a coherent body of knowledge in a focused area, and should include classes that build upon one another.
-Example programs are given on the CEE webpage.

 Professor Lynn Hildemann (firstname.lastname@example.org) is the CEE undergraduate minor adviser in Environmental Engineering.
 Students must consult with Professor Hildemann in developing their minor program, and obtain approval of the finalized study list from her.